Contact York Register office to make an appointment to register a birth.

 - at the register office which covers the area where the birth took place

-You can also register a birth via a Children's Centre, or by supplying the information to a registrar in another district.
+You can also register a birth at a SureStart Children's Centre, or by supplying the information to a registrar in another district.

 Married parents registering a birth

-If the parents of the baby were married to each other at the time of birth or conception either of them can register the birth.
-They don't both need to attend.
+If the parents of the baby were married to each other at the time of birth or conception either of them can register the birth - both parents do not need to attend the appointment.

 Unmarried parents registering a birth

-If the parents were not married to each other when the baby was born the father's details can be entered if:
+If the parents of the baby weren't married to each other when the baby was born, the mother can choose to register the birth on her own, and the father's details won't be included on the birth certificate.

 - both parents attend to register the birth

-- the parents have made a parental responsibility agreement or have obtained an appropriate court order.
-This should be shown to the Registrar and either parent can register the birth
+- the parents have made a parental responsibility agreement or have obtained an appropriate court order (in which case either parent can show the agreement/order to the registrar)

 Other people who can register a birth

-If the parents can’t register the birth (eg for medical reasons), certain other people can do it:
+If the parents can’t register the birth (for example, for medical reasons), certain other people can do it:

 - someone who was present at the birth